sid-kas/ActiveLiving/docs/food/meals.md

     - add icecubes/water, salt while blending as required
     - tempering (mustard, split peas, split urad dal, oil, dry red chilli, hing, curry leaves)

-## Vego wrap
+### Vego wrap
 - liba bread / roti,
 - warm it up and apply a layer of peanut/any nut butter and / tahini
 - a layer of pesto/ajvar/baba ganoush
 - a layer of beans/lentils or fried tofu or flafel or hummus
-- vegtables: cucumebr, tomatoes, purple cabbage, red onion, avocado
+- vegtables: cucumber, tomatoes, purple cabbage, red onion, avocado
 - leaves: iceberg, spinach, mache, or any other edible seasonal leaves
 - herbs: coriander, parseley, mint
 - toppings: